4 Steps for Choosing Your Obstetrician

 Congratulations!
 You have a baby on the way, and now you need a doctor to guide you through the pregnancy and delivery.
 What are the top four factors to consider when choosing an obstetrician (OB doctor)?

 - Location.
-You’ll have 15 or more prenatal appointments with your OB during your pregnancy, so you’ll want a doctor within easy driving distance from your home and/or workplace.
+You’ll have 15 or more prenatal appointments with your obstetrician during your pregnancy, so you’ll want a doctor within easy driving distance from your home and/or workplace.

 - Insurance Network.
 Check with your insurance provider to make sure this provider is in the network – it will be less expensive than visiting an out-of-network doctor.